What Are Dental Implants?

 - Do not have other health conditions that prevent you from undergoing a surgery, or may affect post-surgical healing.

 Dental implants may also be suitable for people with badly diseased teeth.
-In such cases, it is possible to extract those teeth and have the implants done on the same day.
-Further assessment is required to determine one’s eligibility.
+In such cases, it is possible to extract those teeth and have the dental implants done on the same day.
+Further assessment is required to determine your eligibility.

 If you are suitable for a dental implant treatment, your dentist will prepare you for the procedure by taking impressions of your teeth and gums to make a study model, as well as a 3D X-ray of your jaw.
 These will help your dentist to determine the most appropriate treatment plan for you.